Ladakh Cultural Tour & Trek

 Post lunch, set off on a sight-seeing trip in Leh.
 Visit the iconic Leh palace and explore the winding alleys of Old Leh Town.
 Then visit Hemis or Thiksey gompas, two of the most famous, recognizable monasteries near Leh.
 Stroll around in Leh market in the evening.

 After breakfast, visit Diskit Gompa where you will see a towering, colourful Maitreya Buddha statue.
-Visit the nearby monastery and then set off on a 6-hour drive (going over Khardung La once again) to Yangthang, the starting point of our Sham valley trek.
+Visit the nearby monastery and then set off on a 6-hour drive (going over Khardung La once again) to Likir, the starting point of our Sham valley trek.
+Overnight in a homestay in Likir

 This is a tough day since you have to cross Tsermangchang pass, the highest point on this trek at 3900 m.
 However the ascent to the pass and the descent from there are not too steep.
 The day’s 8 km hike should take around 5 to 6 hours.